The Probabilistic Gamble:

 The Elegant Bet That Paid Off

-It doesn’t.
+What looks like an unprincipled shortcut, deciding structure with a coin flip, turns out to be the point.
 The randomness replaces the most fragile part of balanced trees: the rebalancing logic.
-By accepting probabilistic balance instead of deterministic balance, the skip list eliminates an entire category of implementation bugs and concurrency hazards while delivering the same asymptotic complexity for every operation that matters.
+Accept probabilistic balance instead of deterministic balance and an entire category of implementation bugs and concurrency hazards disappears, at no cost to the big-O numbers anyone actually cares about.

 The next time you call ZADD or ZRANK, a coin is being flipped somewhere in the call stack.
-In thirty-six years of production use, it has never come up tails often enough to matter.
+In the decades since Pugh’s paper, it has never come up tails often enough to matter.